emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 It's tempting to center an interview around finding holes in what the candidate knows about rails, or node, or whatever the latest framework is.
-But we're of the opinion that refactoring/design skills, consulting/communication chops, and testing kung-fu are more important.
+But we're of the opinion that refactoring skills, communication chops, and testing kung-fu are more important.
 We want to emphasize breadth of skills over depth.

 To be fair, obscure framework knowledge is useful, but it's not necessary for everyone to have it.
 As a developer, if you don't know how to approach a